 Sylvia's legacy will be enduring and immeasurable.
 She brought generosity, warmth and compassion to her research, a deep commitment to feminist transformation in the global South and an incomparable care for teaching generations of undergraduate, masters and doctoral students.

 Our kind thoughts are with her husband, Chris, and the rest of her family, friends and colleagues.
-Please find a more detailed obituary on the LSE Department of Geography and the Environment webpage and at LSE condolences where it is possible to leave messages.
+Please find a more detailed obituary on the LSE Department of Geography and the Environment webpage and via The Guardian.
+You can leave messages of remembrance for Sylvia at LSE condolences.

 By Professor Cathy McIlwaine, King's College London and Professor Claire Mercer, London School of Economics